tpm-rs/governance/project-docs/CHARTER.md

 **3.1 Purpose**.
 The Steering Committee will be responsible for all technical oversight, Repo approval and oversight, policy oversight, and trademark management for the Project.
-Sponsoring companies may influence the direction of the Project through the Steering Committee as described below, but the Steering Committee is not limited to Sponsored individuals and entities.
+All Steering Committee members will be sponsored by a sponsoring Trusted Computing Group (TCG) member company, or TCG itself.
-Non-sponsored Community contributors may be included in the Steering Committee from time to time at the Steering Committee's discretion as described below.
+Sponsoring companies may influence the direction of the Project through the Steering Committee as described below.

 **3.2 Composition**.
 The Steering Committee voting members are listed in the [Steering Committee List] file in the repository.
 Voting members may be added or